Our customer’s security and confidence in our products is a top priority for us.

 Please find below all the steps we have taken to make sure that our company, the website, our data, and the software products we provide are fully secure.
 If you have any questions or concerns please do not hesitate to contact us and we will respond promptly.

-IdealSimulations Ltd is a limited company incorporated in the UK one the 15th May 2020 with the address reported below:
+IdealSimulations Ltd is a limited company incorporated in the UK.
+Our registered address is:

 Registration number 12604231

 We adhere to strict web security measures on our website using the services of web host Siteground, please find below a few of the most relevant website protections:

 - HTTPS protocol applied to the whole website

 - The servers to use the latest PHP 7 version with the latest security fixes

 - ModSecurity is installed on the servers and updates of security rules are updated weekly, protecting the website from the most common attacks

 - Use of sophisticated IDS/IPS systems which block malicious bots and attackers (Intrusion detection/prevention systems).

 - All the versions of all the software that is providing database services (FTP, SMTP, IMAP/POP3, HTTP, HTTPS) are up to date with the latest security patches